doublescoop/Interactive-Lab-Hub/Lab 5/README.md

 For this lab we will be creating an interactive Morpheus (from the Matrix) device that dispenses red or blue pills (Candy) based on the users choice.
 We will specifically be re-creating the scene below and using exact audio from the scene in our device.

+**Major interaction involving the camera and the models we tried is to detect whether the user is holding a blue pill or a red pill, using the teachable machine. **

 https://user-images.githubusercontent.com/73661058/139364599-9e9ed69a-d9c1-4b22-b7e4-0f0195026e1e.mov

 Our device will be made up of a 3D printed Morpheus and cardboard box behind him to store the Pi, camera, motors, and pill dispensors.